 What do quality checkers do?

-Quality checkers go into NHS services, or other services that the NHS pays for, and look at how they are working and how people use them.
+Quality checkers go into NHS services and look at how they are working and how people use them.

 Then the quality checkers tell the service what they can do to make things better and work with services to improve.